kenjdavidson/react-native-bluetooth-classic/BluetoothClassicExample/readme.md

 Development can now be completed within XCode and the `BluetoothClassicExample` project using `Pods/Development Pods/react-native-bluetooth-classic`.

+##### Vector Icons

+With the addition of Vector Icons the steps in the document [https://github.com/oblador/react-native-vector-icons#option-manually](https://github.com/oblador/react-native-vector-icons#option-manually) must be follows:

+1) Edit `Info.plist`
+a) Add `UIAppFonts`
+b) Add `Ionicons.ttf` to the list.
+Continue with as many other fonts that may be in use.

+2) Follow your choice of the remaining steps.
+The `Podfile` has already been updated to include, so it shouldn't be needed (but confirm).

 #### Android

 Without running `react-native link` since pretty much all the documentation says not to do it, I've manually added the project in all the places that it's expected in Android: